alidaoud/HexagonGame/Project6/ReadMe.txt

-finish the check_end function to figure out whether the game finished or not. some new sounds have been added also
+simple effects have been added for the cells when they are being destroyed